 Do you have a grievance about Equip for Equality?

-It is Equip for Equality’s policy to provide all of our clients or individuals seeking direct services or their representatives with the opportunity to file a grievance using the procedure described below.
-In addition, any individual with a disability, family member or other interested person or organization may use this procedure to raise concerns regarding Equip for Equality’s compliance with federal protection and advocacy laws for individuals with mental illnesses, developmental disabilities or physical and other disabilities.*
+It is the policy of Equip for Equality to provide all Equip for Equality clients or individuals seeking direct services or their representatives with the opportunity to file a grievance using the grievance procedure.
+In addition, any individual with a disability, family member or other interested person or organization may use the procedure to raise concerns regarding Equip for Equality’s compliance with federal protection and advocacy laws for individuals with mental illnesses, developmental disabilities or physical and other disabilities.

-It is Equip for Equality’s policy to provide organizational services to all persons without regard to race, color, religion, ancestry, national origin, age, gender, mental or physical disability, marital status, sexual orientation, unfavorable discharge from military service, or citizenship status.
-The same requirements are applied to all persons: Equip for Equality does not discriminate in its programs and activities, or in the manner in which they are provided.
+It is the policy of Equip for Equality to provide services to all persons without regard to race, color, religion, ancestry, national origin, age, gender, mental or physical disability, marital status, sexual orientation, unfavorable discharge from military service, or citizenship status.
+The same requirements are applied to all persons: Equip for Equality does not discriminate in its programs and activities or in the manner in which they are provided.